 Durham, NC 27705.

-Awards of up to $2,000 will be made by the week of April 20, 2015.
+Awards of up to $2,000 will be made by the week of April 18, 2016.
 The award amount will be reported to the winners on a 1099-Miscellaneous tax form.
 It is the responsibility of the winners to file their tax liability.
 Award recipients may consult with CDS staff and use CDS facilities while working on their projects.
+Award recipients may have access to some production equipment from CDS, depending on availability.
 Final projects will be archived at Duke.

 Questions: e-mail email@example.com, and include “JHF Awards” in your subject line.